Far-right German politician pleads innocent in Nazi slogan trial

 In his statement, Höcke described himself as a "law-abiding citizen."

+A prison sentence and revocation of Björn Höcke's ability to hold office is not expected, said court spokeswoman Adina Kessler-Jensch.

+The possible punishment in the case ranges from a fine to three years imprisonment.
+If the defendant were to be sentenced to at least six months' imprisonment, the court could, as a secondary consequence, declare that the defendant is disqualified from from holding office.

 The 52-year-old plans to stand as the party's top candidate in the central state of Thuringia in state elections on September 1.
-They are one of three elections in eastern German states in September where the AfD is expected to poll highly.
+They are one of three elections in eastern German states in September where the AfD is expected to do well.

 The anti-migration party has been classified as right-wing extremist in the state and is being monitored by the domestic intelligence service, officially known as the Office for the Protection of the Constitution.